JACMUSIC. Since 1993. All rights reserved. Copyright note

 So here the grid becomes visible.
 Note, the polished surface of the anode inside.

 Here is the frame grid with the cathode still inside.
 Sorry for the low resolution picture, but It was magnified from a normal picture.
 The next one is made with a Macro lens.
 So you can see more.
-With the standard lens., the frame grid is not good visible.
-The wire is too thin.
-It is just a surface, that absorbs some light, like a sunglass.
+With the standard lens, the frame grid wire is hardly visible.
+The wire is so thin, it appears more like a foil surface.
+This is so incredible, this is mechanical fine art.